eddiesTime/sme_app/gfm_documentation.md

 | :--------------------------------------------------: |
 |   *Figure 22: The Three Trees when State Changes*    |

-The first action that takes place is that a new RichText widget gets created, which is supposed to replace the old RichText widget.
+The first action that takes place is that a new `RichText` widget gets created, which is supposed to replace the old `RichText` widget.

 | ![RichText Example](https://i.imgur.com/JaVvq9w.png) |
 | :--------------------------------------------------: |
 |    *Figure 23: New RichText Widget gets Created*     |

-At this point, Flutter asks itself if it can reuse parts of the Element and RenderObject Tree.
+At this point, Flutter asks itself if it can reuse parts of the element and render-object tree.
 Therefore it uses the widgets `canUpdate()` method to check if it can reuse these parts.

 ``` dart